bryanchance/flow/README.md

 # Render Slices
-For optimized rendering with very large resolutions or high cycle counts, render slicing can be enabled that will split the frame into regions to be rendered across the Nomad cluster.
+For optimized rendering with very large resolutions or high cycle counts, render slicing can be enabled that will split the frame into regions to be rendered across the cluster.
 When render slicing is enabled, an extra compositing task is used to composite each slice into a final render.
 This is transparent to the user and the result is the same in Minio.
 Job render times are improved dramatically depending on the number of nodes and their corresponding performance.